VPRS - Velocity Prediction Rating System - overview

-Optimising for a rating system is rather contrary to the spirit of fair racing as it seeks to convey advantage by exploiting system weaknesses.
-This is one of the reasons that VPRS isn't a simple rule-based calculator.
-It also accounts for the near absence of boundary cases and conditional clauses in the measurement definitions should also discourage such activity.
+Optimising for a rating system is rather contrary to the spirit of fair racing as it seeks to gain advantage by exploiting system weaknesses.
+As VPRS isn't a simple rule-based calculator this could be rather more challenging.
+The near absence of boundary cases and conditional clauses in the measurement definitions should also discourage such activity.

 Annual system review

 Whilst the models have in part been designed to ensure that the ratings are in line with observed performance, no subjective adjustments are made to any calculated ratings—these depend on measurement alone.
 The models are however continuously under review and will be updated between seasons in the light of racing experience and the evaluation of new designs.
 The resulting changes will be applied to all yachts and new ratings will be generated in time for the next season.
-The design of the computer models and estimating algorithms will not be made public, in order to discourage owners or designers from attempting to gain unfair advantage.
+The design of the computer models and estimating algorithms will not be made public in order to discourage owners or designers from attempting to gain unfair advantage.

-When evaluating a rating system, it must be remembered that close racing results are the goal of handicap systems (these include rating systems which apply corrections - overtly or otherwise).
+It must be remembered that close racing results are the goal of handicap systems (these include rating systems which apply corrections - overtly or otherwise).
 This is not the case for pure rating systems (like VPRS) which effectively 'remove the boat from the race' - to yield results reflecting crew performance and tactical decisions.
-One-design class events illustrate this point perfectly - the racing is frequently seen to be anything but close.
+One-design class events frequently illustrate this point perfectly - the racing is seen to be anything but close.

 You are welcome to give feedback on any aspect of the system: our contact details are here.